 - sudden mood swings and fear;

 - drawing sexual acts or images; or

 - talking about an older friend or a friend with whom he or she shares a secret.

 If you recognize any of these signs of child sexual abuse, it’s important to immediately ensure your child is safe.
 This may include removing him or her from the daycare - or any other environment where you believe the abuse is taking place.

 If you suspect abuse, speak to your son or daughter right away.
 A physical evaluation by a doctor might be necessary as well.

 If your suspicions of abuse are warranted, contact the South Carolina Department of Social Services.
 They will assign a caseworker to your child and help investigate the claim.
-Additionally, you may choose to contact a lawyer to begin filing a claim to recover damages from a responsible party.
+Additionally, you may choose to contact an injury lawyer to begin filing a claim to recover damages from a responsible party.

 Getting Help from a Child Injury Lawyer in Columbia SC

 In these cases, children may require treatment not only for physical injuries, but for psychological ones as well.
 Damages may also include mental anguish, and could even include lost wages if you must miss days of work to stay home with the child to provide care.